 - Which is, of course, homage to Full Metal Jacket in reference to things that come from Texas.

-- At the start of the second season, she gives new recruit Rani a similar speech.
+- At the start of the second season, she gives new recruit Rani a similar Shaw speech.

 - Smallville, Fever.
 Chloe's dad told her [offscreen] there are two kinds of girls, the ones you grow out of, and the ones you grow into.
 Well, the second part is straightforward enough, but there are girls you can grow out of in the Smallville 'verse?
 Who knew kryptonite infections could be so kinky?

-- From a season 7 episode of House: "There are two kinds of people: those who move on, and those who can't."
+- A Shaw from a season 7 episode of House: "There are two kinds of people: those who move on, and those who can't."

 - On I Love Lucy, Fred tells Ricky: "There are two kinds of people in this world: The earners and the spenders, or as they are more popularly known: The husbands and the wives."